What is racism?

 That's not an apology.

-the words I chose in the moment were regrettable and for that I
+The statement then acknowledged that after "discussion with the Premier, the words I chose in the moment were regrettable and for that I apologize."

 He apologized for using racist words, not for his racist attitude towards white people.
 His defenders hope you don't see the difference.